-If you think you need additional help consider contacting your school where support is available.
-There are also lots of support services for young people that provide advice and support via text, email and online.
+If you think you need additional help there are also lots of support services for young people that provide advice and support via text, email and online.

 It is also important to be able to provide support to others if you can.
 Think about who you may be able to reach out to in your support network.

 Over the next few weeks you may have lots of different feelings.
 You may feel stressed, anxious, sad, afraid, fed up, angry, frustrated, shocked or even numb.
 Some of you may feel nothing at all.
 These are all normal and healthy reactions to stressful situations, such as the COVID-19 pandemic.
 There is no ‘right’ or ‘wrong’ way to feel

 If you are feeling stressed or unable to relax try some breathing and relaxation strategies here: Relaxation Techniques

 These are challenging and unprecedented times.
 It is completely normal if, at times, you are feeling overwhelmed, stressed or worried about the current situation.
 Stress limits our energy and ability to concentrate so you need to be realistic about what you can achieve.
 It is important to be gentle with yourself and to practice some self-care.